marcgithub23/pp2-hogwarts-history/README.md

     - [How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&list=WL&index=5) by [Brian Design](https://www.youtube.com/@briandesign)
 - This [Stack Overflow thread](https://stackoverflow.com/questions/44825305/how-to-center-text-vertically-if-line-break-occurs) was consulted for how to centre a heading vertically with a line break.
 - This [Stack Overflow thread](https://stackoverflow.com/questions/30035932/how-do-i-use-this-javascript-variable-in-html) was consulted for how to display a variable content in HTML using JavaScript.
-- The following have been consilted for how to validate username input field:
+- The following have been consulted for how to validate username input field:
     - [Check if string is Alphanumeric in JavaScript](https://javascript.plainenglish.io/check-if-string-is-alphanumeric-in-javascript-e325caa3ee) by Usman Haider
     - [Stack Overflow thread](https://stackoverflow.com/questions/13283470/regex-for-allowing-alphanumeric-and-space)
 - [W3Schools](https://www.w3schools.com/jsref/met_win_confirm.asp) for how to add a confirm message before executing a button's action.